Scaling limits for fractional polyharmonic Gaussian fields

 \section{Acknowledgments}

 N.~De Nitti is a member of the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).
 He has been supported by the Alexander von Humboldt Foundation and by the TRR-154 project of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
 During the revision of the manuscript, he has been supported by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number M822.00034 through the project TENSE.

-F. Schweiger is supported by the Foreign Postdoctoral Fellowship Program of the Israel Academy of Sciences and Humanities, and partially by ISF grant No. 421/20.
+F.~Schweiger has been supported by the Foreign Postdoctoral Fellowship Program of the Israel Academy of Sciences and Humanities, and partially by ISF grant No. 421/20.

-We thank O. Zeitouni and E. Zuazua for helpful comments on the topic of this work and W. Ruszel for pointing out related references.
+We thank O.~Zeitouni and E.~Zuazua for helpful comments on the topic of this work and W.~Ruszel for pointing out related references.
 We also acknowledge the anonymous referees for a careful reading of the manuscript.